ddjh20482/vaccination_analysis/README.md

 Further analysis could help the government gain more insight into understanding people without vaccination.

 - **Pruning some features.** The survey already has more than 30 questions.
 We can try to narrow it down to around 10 or more specific features the government is interested in.
+- **Select demographics for the analysis.** The results do not have much information on demographics.
+Run the analysis again using only demographics.
 - **More research on missing values.** Most of the missing values are marked as "unknown" or "N/A".
 Per request, the missing values can be assigned with one of the available options in each question.